 3A.1 General

+3A.1.0 Overview of RRM requirements

 Radio Resource Management (RRM) ensures the efficient use of the available radio resources and also provides mechanisms that enable NR to meet radio resource related requirements.
 The requirements are divided in four main clauses according to the network deployment and the frequency range:

 - Clause 4 for EN-DC option 3 test cases where all NR cells are in FR1.